Rebeldesigns-net/inet/showcases/emulation/videostreaming3/doc/index.rst

    :start-at: configurator
    :end-at: /config

-Also, the CRC and FCS need to be set to ``computed`` to properly serialize/deserialize packets.
+Also, the CRC and FCS need to be set to ``computed`` to be able to properly serialize/deserialize packets.

 ..
 Also, the CRC and FCS need to be set to ``computed`` to properly serialize/deserialize packets./in ethernet/udp/and other protocols like ipv4? **TODO**